JFDuval/flexsea-v2/README.md

 1. We recommend placing the 'flexsea-v2' directory at the same level as 'your_project'.
 1. Add 'flexsea-v2/inc' to your include folders (Properties > C/C++ Build > Settings > MCU GCC Compiler > Include paths)
-1. Add 'flexsea-v2/src' to your source folders
+1. Add 'flexsea-v2/src' to your source folders (Properties > C/C++ General > Paths and Symbols > Source Location > Link folder)
 1. Add `#include <flexsea.h>` to your main file.
 At this point, you should be able to compile the stack alongside your project.
+1. To complete the integration:
+  1. Copy/paste fx_receive.h & fx_transmit.h to your project
+  1. Modify main.h to include flexsea.h, and these
+  1. Modify main.c to include these two files
 1. Follow the example 'stm32_c' project to see how the stack can be used.
-In short:
+There is too much to document here, but a few key points are:
-  1. Feed bytes into the circular buffer when they are received
+  1. Feed bytes into the circular buffer when they are received (via HAL_UART_RxCpltCallback())
   1. Once new bytes have been received, try parsing them
   1. Call the appropriate function to deal with the received commands

+### How to use FlexSEA with your Python project

+1. Start by copying the content of demo/pc_python/flexsea_demo.py
+1. Adjust the sys.path.append command to point to your FlexSEA Python module
+1. To get PyCharm to recognize the imported sources, click on File > Project: (Project Name) > Project Structure > Add Content Root > Select flexsea_python > Mark as Sources.